tanghao-xiaomi/docs/en/device_dev_guide/connection/network/driver/net_driver_guide.md

 \[ English | [简体中文](../../../../../zh-cn/device_dev_guide/connection/network/driver/net_driver_guide.md) \]

 ## I. Introduction to Network Driver

-OpenVela has a built-in lightweight **TCP/IP** **protocol stack** and provides a network driver framework.
+openvela has a built-in lightweight **TCP/IP** **protocol stack** and provides a network driver framework.
 Through this framework, the built-in TCP/IP protocol stack can interact with chip drivers to implement network packet transmission and reception.

-In the network driver architecture, OpenVela provides a generic **Upper Half implementation**, and manufacturers only need to implement the **LowerHalf** of the driver to complete the adaptation work, thereby giving OpenVela the ability to access the internet.
+In the network driver architecture, openvela provides a generic **Upper Half implementation**, and manufacturers only need to implement the **LowerHalf** of the driver to complete the adaptation work, thereby giving openvela the ability to access the internet.

 ## II.
 Configuration Instructions

-OpenVela uses the Kconfig tool for feature configuration.
+openvela uses the Kconfig tool for feature configuration.
 Below are the main network-related configuration options:

 ### 1. Network Protocol Stack Configuration

 Enable required network protocols based on needs:

 ```Makefile